 Github |

-I am a first-year graduate student in Princeton University’s MSE Computer Science program, advised by Professor Peter Henderson.
-Prior to graduate school, I spent three years at Bloomberg Law, where I worked on both traditional ML models and LLMs for applications in the legal domain.
-Before that, I completed my Bachelors in Computer Science from Princeton University, advised by Professor Elad Hazan with a minor in Values and Public Life (thematic focus on Theories of Social and Political Justice).
+Prior to graduate school, I spent three years working on ML models for the legal domain at Bloomberg Law.
+Before that, I completed my Bachelors in CS from Princeton, advised by Professor Elad Hazan, with a certificate in Values and Public Life (Political Theory).
 I am originally from Islamabad, Pakistan but did my last two years of high school at UWC Red Cross Nordic, in a tiny town by a magnificent fjord on the west coast of Norway.

 Below are some fun things I did during my undergrad years.